Mechanics' Institute

 Why is this theatre at risk?

-The Swindon Mechanics’ Institute has been on the Theatres at Risk Register since 2006 when we started the list.
+The Swindon Mechanics’ Institute has been on the Theatres at Risk Register since 2006 when we started the Register.

 The Mechanics’ is also on Historic England’s Heritage at Risk Register.